-Books and Supplies: Book and supply fees are estimated.
+Books and Supplies/Lab Fees ("Supplies"): Book and supply fees are estimated.
 Actual costs of books/supplies may vary and are subject to change at any time without notice.
-Supplies include customized uniforms, classroom consumables and background checks.
+Supplies per applicable program include customized uniforms (2 scrub sets/1 hoodie), RN tote, lab fees, CPR class, IV therapy, Vocational Nursing BVNPT Exam - California School Graduate, classroom consumables and background checks.
 Students may opt out of purchasing books directly from the College, however, exact versions must be used.
 The College may provide hardcover, paperback or ebooks depending on publisher availability and inventory stock.
 Hardcover and paperback books are refundable only if returned in un-opened/new condition within 10 days from the beginning of the current quarter from which the student withdraws from the course.
 Electronic books (eBooks) and loose-leaf books are non-refundable.